lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Hijacking.md

 ![Pasted image 20240327202448](https://github.com/lm3nitro/Projects/assets/55665256/657d58ba-7fc6-4b7d-85eb-3dcd3d08c4c3)

-In this scenario, we observe that IP address 192.168.10.5 is generating a significant number of requests to all network nodes with MAC addresses ending in 0c:ba.
+In this scenario, I observed the IP address (192.168.10.5) generating a significant number of requests to all network nodes with MAC addresses ending in 0c:ba.
 Subsequently, the same IP address masquerades as 192.168.10.1 with a MAC address ending in b9:4f.
 This allows the attacker to impersonate any node on the network or conduct a Man-in-the-Middle (MITM) attack, directing all traffic through the attacker's system.

 ![Pasted image 20240327181139](https://github.com/lm3nitro/Projects/assets/55665256/59bdf099-e010-4eb0-a54c-a5ec4bbff16d)

 By actively monitoring the target connection they intend to hijack, the attacker conducts sequence number prediction to inject malicious packets in the correct order.
-During this injection, they spoof the source address to appear identical to our affected machine.
+During this injection, they spoofed the source address to appear identical to the affected machine.

 ![Pasted image 20240327174332](https://github.com/lm3nitro/Projects/assets/55665256/43ccec86-983b-4465-aa93-2b2263860f25)